 Those who only seek worldly blessings do not know the great God that we have, or the tremendous impact of Jesus on the cross for them, and hence they are always on the lookout for counterfeit blessings.

 Blessed are the ones who seek the blessing giver, and not the blessing.

 Those who seek worldly blessings alone will destroy themselves.

 We know the difference between those seeking worldly blessings and not divine blessings by their fruits.

 Those only seeking worldly blessings will likely end up empty, or even destroying themselves with it.
 1 Tim 6:10 tells us that the love of money is the root of all evil … and many have pierced themselves through many sorrows.
-Contrast this to those seeking the heart of Jesus, the faith to receive such blessings to steward them correctly, the blessing of the Lord brings wealth, and God adds no sorrow to it.
+Contrast this to those seeking the heart of Jesus with the faith to receive such blessings to steward them correctly, the blessing of the Lord brings wealth, and God adds no sorrow to it.
 (Prov 10:22)

 But often, the reason people reject there is a physical blessing embedded in the gospel is that they are conforming what is written in the Bible to their worldview skewed by bad experiences.
-They overcompensate for their bitter experiences with selfish, indulgent people who either got abused their riches or lived in delusion that riches await but never came and so does not want to associate what they believe is pure as the gospel with anything so “dirty”.
+They overcompensate for their bitter experiences with selfish, indulgent people who either abused their riches or lived in delusion that riches await but never came and so do not want to associate what they believe is “pure” gospel with anything so “dirty”.
 When we are fed stories of how many mega-rich people lived shattered and destructive lives, and how Jesus was “poor” (He certainly was not, but that is another post) it’s easy to have a bias that God is against money.
 After all, didn’t Jesus say, you can only serve God or serve mammon?
 (Matt 6:24).

 But money is not “dirty”, the lust for money is.
 Sex is not dirty, it’s a beautiful thing, but lust for someone not your wife, or addiction to porn is.